Alex2804/libtcc-cmake/tests/libs/googletest/googletest/docs/advanced.md

     everything in test suite `FooTest` except `FooTest.Bar` and everything in test suite `BarTest` except `BarTest.Foo`.

+#### Stop test execution upon first failure

+By default, a googletest program runs all tests the user has defined.
+In some cases (e.g. iterative test development & execution) it may be desirable stop test execution upon first failure (trading improved latency for completeness).
+If `GTEST_FAIL_FAST` environment variable or `--gtest_fail_fast` flag is set, the test runner will stop execution as soon as the first test failure is found.

 #### Temporarily Disabling Tests

 If you have a broken test that you cannot fix right away, you can add the